yuanpnChn/City-Cluster-Water-Pollution-Visualization/README.md

 Acknowledgment:

-This project was guided by the Professor Ruru Deng from the School of Geography and Planning, Sun Yat-sen University.
-Sincere thanks to Professor Deng for his invaluable contributions to the field of remote sensing and environmental monitoring.
+This project's original reference codes were provided by Professor Ruru Deng from the School of Geography and Planning, Sun Yat-sen University.
+Sincere thanks to Professor Deng for his invaluable contributions to the fields of remote sensing and environmental monitoring.